haade-administrator/haade.fr/_posts/en/2024-10-14-box-homey-pro-the-multi-protocol-box-that-is-the-talk-about.md

 ## Conclusion

-I gave **a score of 4.4/5** for the Athom Homey pro box, according to some it deserves 5/5, three things bother me, **the first** is its price of €399 and its lack of connectivity, **the second** is the fact that it only offers access via the cloud, no local web service **to finish** Homey announces a storage of 8GB and it is only 2.66GB, you understand.
+I gave **a score of 4.4/5** for the Athom Homey pro box, according to some it deserves 5/5, three things bother me, **the first** is its price of €399 and its lack of connectivity, **the second** is the fact that it only offers access via the cloud, no local web service by default **to finish** Homey announces a storage of 8GB and it is only 2.66GB, you understand.

 However, it is a box that I recommend to all novices in home automation because **the interface is very easy to use**, the integration of protocols is very complete (currently the best equipped on the market).
 The community can easily develop applications that will make a large part of the connected products on the market compatible.